 Therefore, the body cannot get rid of it as quickly as it produces.
 Hereby accumulates lactate in the muscles, the running work weakens and you must reduce the running intensity – slow down the pace.

 The intensity in long-distance running has to be adjusted in such a way, that you as far as possible avoid an accumulation of lactate in the muscles.
-A person’s ability to utilize a large percentage of the maximum oxygen uptake, which means the ability to maintain a certain relative speed, is important for the performance.
+A person’s ability to utilize a large percentage of the maximum oxygen uptake, which means the ability to maintain a certain relative speed, is important for performance.

 If we compare two runners with the same maximum oxygen uptake but with different utilization rate, we’ll see the runner that can achieve the highest utilization rate, will be able to run at higher intensity and thus higher speed than the runner, who run with a lower utilization rate.

 Example of Two Runners With Different Utilization Rate

 We assume that two marathon runners both have a fitness rating of 80.
 The first one can maybe keep a pace equivalent to a relative speed of 85 % of max., which means he can utilize 85 % of his max.
 Oxygen uptake, while the other “only” utilizes 80 %.
 The first runner would reach the finish line more than 6 minutes before the other.

 The running economy can also be different, which may cause a further difference in time between the two runners.
-How much oxygen that can utilize in running, is primarily dependent on physical shape.
+How much oxygen that can be utilized in running, is primarily dependent on physical shape.